Adverse events in kidney transplant patients

 Before prescribing PREVYMIS® (letermovir), please read the accompanying Prescribing Information.
 The Patient Information and Instructions for Use also are available.

-PREVYMIS® (letermovir) is indicated for prophylaxis of cytomegalovirus (CMV) infection and disease in adult CMV-seropositive recipients [R+] of an allogeneic hematopoietic stem cell transplant (HSCT).
+PREVYMIS® (letermovir) is indicated for prophylaxis of cytomegalovirus (CMV) infection and disease in adult and pediatric patients 6 months of age and older and weighing at least 6 kg who are CMV-seropositive recipients [R+] of an allogeneic hematopoietic stem cell transplant (HSCT).

 • PREVYMIS is contraindicated in patients receiving pimozide or ergot alkaloids.